 - Do not supply power to the unit until all wiring and tubing are completed or reconnected and checked. - Highly dangerous electrical voltages are used in this system.
 Carefully refer to the wiring diagram and these instructions when wiring.
-Improper connections and inadequate grounding can cause accidental injury or death. - Ground the unit following local electrical codes. - Connect all wiring tightly.
-Loose wiring may cause overheating at connection points and a possible fire hazard. - Provide a power outlet to be used exclusively for each unit, and a power supply disconnect, circuit breaker and earth leakage breaker for overcurrent protection should be provided in the exclusive line. - Provide a power outlet exclusively for each unit, and full disconnection mean having a contact separation in all poles must be incorporated in the fixed wiring in accordance with the wiring rules. - To prevent possible hazards from insulation failure. the unit must be grounded.
+Improper connections and inadequate grounding can cause accidental injury or death. - Connect all wiring tightly.
+Loose wiring may cause overheating at connection points and a possible fire hazard. - Provide a power outlet to be used exclusively for each unit. - ELCB must be incorporated in the fixed wiring.
+Circuit breaker must be incorporated in the fixed wiring in accordance with the wiring regulations.